BASLQC/baslqc.github.io/_posts/2015-03-21-migrating-to-jekyll-from-drupal.md

 ---
 layout: post
-title: Yotsuba Society Website: Migrating to Drupal From Jekyll
+title: Yotsuba Society Website - Migrating to Drupal From Jekyll
 excerpt: "A long story about how we exported data from a rotting Drupal 7.x website, and converted it to Jekyll."
 tags: [blog, yotsubasociety, scripting, website]
 category: basc